CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 2.4.Ti=Principal Office

-2.4.sec=The Company’s principal office will initially be at [address] but it may be relocated by the Managers at any time.
+2.4.sec=The Company’s principal office will initially be at {P1.Addr.1,2}, but it may be relocated by the Managers at any time.

 2.5.Ti=Designated Office and Agent for Service of Process